 Default material orientation with wood grain vertical (left).
 Modified material orientation with grain horizontal (right).

 In Revit, it may not always be obvious how to rotate a material, especially when there is no model pattern applied to the object's surface.
 But that is the key: apply a model pattern, tab to select it, and rotate it.
 When a model pattern is rotated, the texture is also rotated.
 Once positioned, the model pattern can be changed with another which has a large spacing, so it does not appear in construction drawings (but you cannot remove the model pattern, as the texture will reset).

 Entourage, Entourage, Entourage!

-Fully 3D Custom and professional RPC examples
+Fully 3D Custom examples